 CK: One of the things that I appreciate is that when I was sworn in, in both North Carolina and South Carolina, one of the things that you say when you’re sworn in is you talk about the level of importance that you have as an attorney.
 People have to trust you, you have to maintain attorney-client privilege, and you have to be serious about keeping things confidential when it’s necessary and be honest and forthcoming when necessary.

 All of those things are really important, and as an attorney, I took all of those oaths and promises very seriously, and I apply it to other areas of my life.
-As a friend, if my friend is telling me something they want to be kept confidential, I have to make sure that they understand that when they tell me something I am going to keep it a secret and when I promise my boss something, I’m going to keep that promise—being an attorney taught me all of that.
+If my friend is telling me something they want to be kept confidential, I have to make sure that they understand that when they tell me something I am going to keep it a secret.
+When I promise my boss something, I’m going to keep that promise.
+Being an attorney taught me all of that.
 I try to maintain that level of trust and honesty and high ethical standards in all areas of my life.

 MP: Speaking of other areas of your life, I want to know some fun facts about you.
 I want to know your “five faves.”

 Favorite Movie: The Devil Wears Prada

 Favorite Book: It’s a tie between the Confidence Code and Just Mercy by Bryan Stevenson